 - Popular as an FDI destination

 The Czech Republic is one of the most successful CEE countries in terms of attracting foreign direct investment.
 According to the Czech National Bank, a total of more than EUR 130 billion worth of FDI has been recorded since 1993.
 The Czech Republic hosts almost 100,000 foreign companies of all sizes.
 Famous multinational companies such as ABB, Continental, Ford, Nestlé, IBM, DHL, Astra Zeneca, Rockwell, Procter & Gamble, Renault, Siemens, Tyco, Honeywell, Amazon and Volkswagen have significant subsidiaries in the Czech Republic.

 According to the 2019 Global Competitiveness Report published by the World Economic Forum, the Czech Republic ranks 32nd among 141 world economies in terms of competitiveness, placing it at the top of the CEE countries in competitiveness.

-The Czech Republic is characterised as a mature host country for FDI with low inflation, modest interest rates, a relatively stable and fully convertible currency (CZK – Czech koruna) and a good rate of economic growth providing favourable conditions for investors.
-The Czech Republic was the first CEE country to be admitted into the OECD and is a member of NATO, the WTO, IMF and EBRD.
+The Czech Republic is characterised as a mature host country for FDI with low inflation, modest interest rates, a relatively stable and fully convertible currency (CZK – Czech koruna), and a good rate of economic growth providing favourable conditions for investors.
+The Czech Republic was the first CEE country to be admitted into the OECD and is a member of NATO, the WTO, the IMF and the EBRD.